Plain language in law

 Expertise in both language and law

 I have over a decade of experience in writing, copyediting and proofreading in both English and Dutch as a former employment law attorney (Dutch LL.M.).
 In that capacity I have drafted 1,000+ verdicts, contracts and other legal documents.
 The law firm where I was employed had plain language as their policy.

-For the purpose of applying plain language to legal contracts it is actually beneficial that I haven’t studied American or Canadian law.
+For the purpose of applying plain language to contracts it is actually beneficial that I haven’t studied American or Canadian law.
 It helps me to determine the difficulties your clients experience when dealing with a contract.
-It also gives me the opportunity to offer a rewrite without the burden of professional jargon and tradition that you acquired while you were attending law school.
+It also gives me the opportunity to offer a rewrite without the burden of professional jargon and tradition that you acquired since you were attending law school.